nogardnep/magiamerlini/doc/specifications/specifications.md

 2. beats => for time signature
 3. bars => for time signature
 4. trigger_mode => "on step" / "on beat" / "on bar" (when to play the pattern when a pad is pressed in PatternLaunch mode)
-5. playing_mode => "loop" / "simple"
+5. repetitions => "loop" or a number

 ##### PatternEvent

+States: "play" / "stop" / "inactive"

 Parameter:

-1. action => "play" / "inactive"
 2. velocity => 0.00 to 1.00
 3. detune => -1.00 to 1.00
 4. transpose => -100 to 100
-5. steps_length => how many time play the sample (when SamplerTrack's playing mode is "hold")
+5. steps_length => how many time play the sample (when AudioSamplerTrack's playing mode is "hold")
-6. beats_length => how many time play the sample (when SamplerTrack's playing mode is "hold")
+6. beats_length => how many time play the sample (when AudioSamplerTrack's playing mode is "hold")
+6. bars_length => how many time play the sample (when AudioSamplerTrack's playing mode is "hold")

 #### Tracks